Raghutiwarii/Terribly_Assign/README.md

 ## Key Features
 - **Responsive Design**: The user profile page is meticulously designed to adapt to various screen sizes, providing a seamless browsing experience on both desktop and mobile devices.
-- **Dynamic Post Display**: The posts displayed on the user profile page are dynamically populated from the Posts component, ensuring fresh content at all times.
+- ** Post Display**: The posts displayed on the user profile page are dynamically populated from the Posts Jsom data.

 ## Components
 The project utilizes the following components: